apple1417/apple1417.dev/_posts/2025-01-01-proton-multiple-game-instances.md

 title: Launching multiple game instances under proton.
 ---

 Occasionally I need to launch the same game twice under proton.
-It's a rare enough occurance that I keep forgetting how, so figured it's time to document.
+It's a rare enough occurrence that I keep forgetting how, so figured it's time to document.

 1. Look up the game's steam app id, and the location of it's executable.